pqkgun1708/Tetris/README.md

 # TETRIS
 A simple game where we apply what we learnt in class to practice the concept of OOP.

 In this project, we use the Apache Net Bean IDE thanks to its beginner friendly GUI design.
+Though you can use others IDE.

 # To do list
  * Create the board game